Fairness and promptness in Muller formulas: Preliminaries

-\textbf{Fairness in model checking} As seen in the example of Fig.~\ref{fig:simpleEx}, the LTS is not considered a model for the formula $\f\g\lnot(\sf{Idle})$ due to a single run.
-In fact, one can say that such run is likely to occur only if the system is controlled by a demonic entity.
-In a less pessimistic scenario, one can imagine that the transition $(a,b)$ in Fig.~\ref{fig:simpleEx} should at least happen once.
-Under this assumption, one clearly sees that as soon as it happens, the formula $\f\g(\lnot\sf{Idle})$ is satisfied.
-This alternative vision on the behavior of the system was introduced in~\cite{SVV07} and is called model checking under fairness assumption.
+The universal model checking problem is $\pspace$-complete~\cite{pspaceLTL}.
+We express the complexity of our model checking problems with respect to both the size of the formula $|\varphi|$, \textit{i.e.}~the number of operators that appear in $\varphi$, and the size of the system $|\lts|$, \textit{i.e.}~$|\tr|+|\states|\max_{s\in\states} |\lbl(s)|$.

-In order to impose fairness, one can use different formalisms~\cite{VV12}.
-In our case we use a \emph{fair coin}.
-At each state, a fair coin is flipped and the succesor state is chosen accordingly.
-This coin flipping induces a natural probability measure over $\runsinit(\lts)$.
-In the fair model checking problem, one asks whether \emph{almost all} the runs of an LTS satisfy a given formula $\phi$.
-In order to build the probability measure over $\runsinit(\lts)$, we use the notion of \emph{cylinders}.
-Let $\pi \in \paths(\lts)$, the cylinder induced by $\pi$, denoted $\cyl(\pi)$, is the set $\set{\rho \in \runs(\lts) \mid \pi \text{ is a prefix of } \rho}$. $\prob_{\lts}(\cyl(\pi))$ is defined by induction over the set of all the cylinders as follows:
+\paragraph{Fairness in model checking} The fairness assumption presented in Example~\ref{ex:intro-fair} relies on the idea that a set of runs is sometimes considered quantitatively \emph{small}.
+In particular, we use a \emph{fair coin} to view an LTS as a probabilistic system and derive a measure over paths.
+At each state, a fair coin is flipped and the successor state is chosen accordingly.
+This coin flipping is assumed to be i.i.d. and it induces a natural probability measure over $\runsinit$.
+In the fair model checking problem, one asks whether \emph{almost all} the runs of an LTS satisfy a given formula $\varphi$ \textit{i.e.}~if a run obtained from the fair coin process satisfies $\varphi$ with probability $1$.